 The first cost you’ll have to consider is the one associated to actually bringing your application to life.
 The application’s look and feel will be a driving force when it comes to development hours.
 UI and UX are probably the most important selling points of a commercial app so you’ll want to make sure yours has a good flow, actions are intuitive and it is visually attractive.

 “When it comes to development hours for a health and fitness app, it will depend on your prototype, features and functionality.”

 - Some “special features” increase development hours so you can also opt to use third-party companies that facilitate the implementation of features like the ability to process payments or enabling real-time communication.
 These types of third-party services will influence development time by requiring you to just integrate the service as opposed to developing the feature yourself.

-- Go cross-platform app development solutions from the beginning.
+- Integrate cross platform mobile app development services from the beginning.
 You no longer need multiple different developers for each platform so you can use cross-platform frameworks such as Reactive Native, Ionic, or Xamarin to be able to shed some costs on having to build different versions separately.

 - Use Backend as a Service (BaaS) providers such as Google Firebase to be able to limit the entire backend development.
 These types of services will keep your app highly administrable and can significantly cut the time of execution.

 Another driving force for costs are ongoing fees.
 You’ll want to pay attention to these even (or especially) while your app is being built because recurrent costs, over time, tend to be more costly than the actual development.

 Servers are one of the factors.
 We need to say that servers can actually run as little as $5.00 USD per month with services like AWS Lightsail but this will depend on the number of users your app is running for.
 Since the goal is to have more and more users, over time, this fee will increase and eventually add up.